Patient Information: Summary of Product Characteristics

 If you forget to take Doptelet

-If you interrupt treatment with Doptelet
+If you stop taking Doptelet

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

-Consult your doctor or pharmacist if you notice any of the following side effects:
+See your doctor or pharmacist if you notice any of the following side effects:

-Common(may affect up to one in ten people)
+Common(may affect up to 1 in 10 people)

-Uncommon(may affect up to one in 100 people)
+Uncommon(may affect up to 1 in 100 people)

-Frequency not known(cannot be estimated from available data)
+Frequency not known(cannot be estimated from the available data)

-Very common(may affect more than one in ten people)
+Very common(may affect more than 1 in 10 people)

-Common(may affect up to one in ten people)
+Common(may affect up to 1 in 10 people)

-Uncommon(may affect up to one in 100 people)
+Uncommon(may affect up to 1 in 100 people)

-Frequency not known(cannot be estimated from available data)
+Frequency not known(cannot be estimated from the available data)

 Reporting of side effects

-If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect that does not appear in this leaflet.
-You can also report them directly through thenational notification system included in theAppendix V.By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+If you experience any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
+You can also report side effects directly via the national reporting system listed in Appendix V. By reporting side effects, you can help provide more information on the safety of this medicine.

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-This medication does not require special storage conditions.
+This medicine does not require any special storage conditions.

-Medicines should not be disposed of through the drains or in the trash.
-Ask your pharmacist how to dispose of the medications that you no longer need.
-This will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Ask your pharmacist how to dispose of medicines no longer required.
+These measures will help protect the environment.

-Tablet core: monohydrate lactose (see section 2 "Doptelet contains lactose"); microcrystalline cellulose [E460(i)]; crospovidone type B [E1202]; anhydrous colloidal silica [E551]; magnesium stearate [E470b].
+Tablet core: lactose monohydrate (see section 2 ‘Doptelet contains lactose’); microcrystalline cellulose [E460(i)]; crospovidone type B [E1202]; colloidal anhydrous silica [E551]; magnesium stearate [E470b].

 Tablet coating: polyvinyl alcohol [E1203]; talc [E553b]; macrogol 3350 [E1521]; titanium dioxide [E171]; yellow iron oxide [E172].

-Marketing authorization holder
+Marketing authorisation holder

 Swedish Orphan Biovitrum AB (publ)